Tennis-Swiatek cruises past Fernandez, to face Azarenka in Adelaide | Sports-Games

 Swiatek said she was looking forward to her match against Azarenka, who won both her Grand Slam titles at Melbourne Park.
 "I love playing such an experienced player because it's always a challenge," Swiatek said of the 32-year-old.

 "I have a different mindset when I play against players like that because I watched them when I was younger.
 It shows me my progress, but also I have huge amount of respect for them."
-Sixth seed Sofia Kenin will take on local favorite Ajla Tomljanovic in the second round later on Thursday, while Japan's Misaki Doi will face Russian Anastasia Gasanova.
+Sixth seed Sofia Kenin saved three match points to beat local favourite Ajla Tomljanovic 3-6 7-6(5) 6-3 in two hours and 30 minutes in a late-night contest, setting up a quarter-final meeting with world number one Ash Barty.

+Japan's Misaki Doi beat Russian Anastasia Gasanova 7-6(4) 6-3 and will face Slovenian Kaja Juvan in the last eight.
+In the men's ATP 250 event, top seed Gael Monfils of France stormed to a 6-2 6-1 win over Argentine Juan Manuel Cerundolo, wrapping up the match in only 53 minutes.
+He will face Tommy Paul in the quarter-final.

+Second seed Karen Khachanov beat American Steve Johnson 6-4 4-6 6-2.
+The Russian, who struck 16 aces in his victory, will next face Belarusian qualifier Egor Gerasimov.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)